How to Make Electronic Music

 An Essential Masterclass & Crash Course in making Electronic Music with Ableton Live 10.

 How to Make Electronic Music is a crash course in making records in Ableton Live.
 By putting a workflow in place, anybody can get results regardless of experience.
 Anyone can make music, you just have to put in the work and the time.

 "I found 'How to Make Electronic Music' extremely helpful in introducing me to all the basic functions involved in creating a track on Ableton.
 It made my mind up that Ableton is the DAW for me.
 I found this crash course very manageable and easy to understand for a complete beginner and I highly recommend this course to anyone who is looking for the first step in producing electronic music."

-How to Make Electronic Music evolved from years of Teaching students of all levels and backgrounds.
-From the Sound Training Centre to Dublin Institute of Technology, the learning techniques applied here have been developed over 9 years
+How to Make Electronic Music evolved from years of Teaching students of all levels.
+From the Sound Training Centre to Dublin Institute of Technology, the learning techniques applied here have been developed over a decade by Will Kinsella.

 "This course has helped me understand the structure and techniques used to get my track ideas down quickly and gave me a deeper understanding of the whole production process.
 It was an intensive course with lots of tips, tricks and discussions on sound design.
 It also shows you how to clean up sounds & samples and utilise some of Ableton Lives many functions.
 I would highly recommend this course to anyone who has a serious interest in making electronic music.”